-PLTW Biomedical Science Has Had an Immeasurable Effect on My Career
+PLTW Biomed Had an Immeasurable Effect On My Career

 Aditya Shankar is a sophomore at Triangle Math and Science Academy in Cary, North Carolina, and is an avid builder of affordable medical devices.

 Over the past two years, I have learned more about the biomedical field than ever before.
 Taking Principles of Biomedical Science and Medical Interventions has greatly increased my understanding of medical devices – so much so that I've started to build them for my regional science fair.